Sample-Based Hybrid Mode Control: Asymptotically Optimal Switching of Algorithmic and Non-Differentiable Control Modes: Conclusions

 This work presents a sample-based hybrid mode control method inspired by hybrid control theory.
 Our approach offers an alternative modeling scheme for sampling within a predictive-control framework.
 By actively searching for control modes, application time, and duration as integer-based optimization, our method can effectively be applied to tasks that require complex control compositions.
 Moreover, by reasoning over algorithmic and learned control modes, our method can synthesize complex behavior for high-dimensional systems.

 There are several limitations and future directions to consider.
-Sample-based control typically requires an accurate model—one can only simulate what is well-represented in that model.
-This reliance on a precise model constrains real-world applications, particularly in unstructured environments or scenarios where obtaining a reliable model is challenging, such as turbulence control in fluid dynamics.
+Sample-based control typically requires an accurate contact model—one can only simulate what is well-represented in that model.
+This reliance on a precise model constrains real-world applications, particularly in unstructured environments or scenarios where obtaining a reliable model is challenging.
 Future research directions include integrating our methods with data-driven approaches that do not require explicit modeling.